stjudecloud/msgenctl/README.md

-  completion  generate the autocompletion script for the specified shell status      prints the status a workflow or all workflows submit      submits a new workflow
+  completion  generate the autocompletion script for the specified shell status      prints the status a workflow or all workflows submit      submits a new workflow wait        polls until the completion of a workflow

 Flags:
       --access-key string   Microsoft Genomics API access key